bbc/simorgh/docs/Coding-Standards/React-Components.md

 ### Complex Components

-These components are components that use Primitive components to build a reusable component that isn’t suitable to be implemented as a Compound Component.
+These components use Primitive components to build a reusable component that isn’t suitable to be implemented as a Compound Component.
 It needs limited or no customisation for usages on different pages.
 A Complex Component could later be converted to Compound Component if it needed significant customisation that differed across Page Types.

 In our example below we have a `Byline` component used on both Article and Story Pages with no customisation at all.

 ### Applied Compound Components

 At this level we take a ‘Compound Component’ and build an ‘Applied Compound Component’ that is very specific to the page’s use case.
-At this level we can apply specific styling and add in additional functionality completly bespoke to that page’s requirements; we are:
+At this level we can apply specific styling and add in additional functionality completely bespoke to that page’s requirements; we are:

 - Reusing the functionality common across all pages from the Primitive Components
 - Reusing the functionality common to all usages of a particular user experience from the Compound Component